 An endless number of studies have documented people’s general lack of financial preparedness for their later years.
-As just one example, the Employee Benefit Research Institute (EBRI) says that among workers age 55 and older, 54% have less than $100,000 saved for retirement (30% have less than $50,000).
+As just one example, the Employee Benefit Research Institute (EBRI) says that among workers age 55 and older, 49% have less than $250,000 saved for retirement (30% have less than $50,000).

 If you realize you may not be doing enough to prepare for the future, but you’re having a hard time saving more, there’s a step you can take will probably help.
 And it’s pretty simple.
 Use a free online calculator to run some numbers and find out how much you really should be setting aside each month for your later years.
-It seems to have a motivating effect.
+It seems to motivate people to save more.

 According to the EBRI, less than half of all of today’s workers have taken that step, but those that have tend to set higher savings goals and feel more confident about their financial future.

 Schwab offers one of the simplest free online retirement calculators.
 In just a few minutes, you can see whether you’re on track toward a solid financial future, and you can easily change certain assumptions to see what it would take to make the numbers work better.